Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD

-To compare the two theories, one can note that the first term and second term is $\mathcal{O}(\Lambda_{QCD})$ $\mathcal{O}(\Lambda_{QCD}^2/m)$, respectively, in HQET while both terms are of order $mv^2\sim\mathcal{O}(\Lambda_{QCD}^2/m)$.
-Thus one can immediately note that the heavy quark propagator in HQET is $i/(k^0+i\epsilon)$ and in NRQCD it is $i/(k^0-\boldsymbol{k}^2/2m+i\epsilon)$.
-The NRQCD Lagrangian mimics the HQET Lagrangian in that it consists of terms in a power series expansion in heavy quark mass.
-It contains two and four fermion operators, i.e. terms bi-linear in the heavy (anti)-quark fields and terms bi-linear in both heavy quark and anti-quark fields, respectively.
+To compare the two theories, one can observe that, in HQET, the first and second terms are of orders $\mathcal{O}(\Lambda_\mathrm{QCD})$ and $\mathcal{O}(\Lambda_\mathrm{QCD}^2/m)$, respectively, while, in NRQCD, they are both of order $\mathcal{O}(mv^2)$.
+Thus, one can immediately understand that the heavy-quark propagator in HQET is $i/(k^0+i\epsilon)$ and in NRQCD it is $i/(k^0-\boldsymbol{k}^2/2m+i\epsilon)$.
+The NRQCD Lagrangian mimics the HQET Lagrangian in that it consists of terms in a power series expansion in the heavy-quark mass.
+It contains two- and four-quark operators, {\it i.e.}\ terms bi-linear in the heavy-(anti)quark fields and terms bi-linear in both heavy-quark and heavy-antiquark fields, respectively.

-Our work is focused on calculating the primary building block of an effective theory, the EFT Lagrangian and its matching to the full theory Lagrangian.
-The matching process is achievable by making sure that the full theory and EFT S-matrix elements are equal.
-Both the NRQCD and HQET matching conditions are computed in the same way, and the Lagrangians are thus identical \cite{manohar1997heavy}.
-The parameters that are modified by the matching procedure are called the matching (or Wilson) coefficients, which factor each operator in the EFT.
-The matching in NRQCD is then achieved order by order in the strong coupling, $\alpha_s$, and inverse heavy quark mass \cite{pineda1998matching}.
+Our work is focused on calculating the primary building block of an EFT, the EFT Lagrangian, and its matching to the full-theory Lagrangian.
+The matching process is achievable by making sure that the full-theory and EFT $S$ matrix elements are equal.
+Both the NRQCD and HQET matching conditions are computed in the same way, and the Lagrangians are thus identical~\cite{Manohar:1997qy}.
+The parameters that are modified by the matching procedure are called the matching (or Wilson) coefficients, which multiply the respective operators in the EFT.
+The matching in NRQCD is then achieved order by order in the strong-coupling constant, $\alpha_s$, and the inverse heavy-quark mass~\cite{Pineda:1998kj}.